Gun Violence: New Guns or New Gun Control?

 We have to make ourselves better.

 For anthropology to participate in this redefinition, we will need more pieces like Daniel Lende’s Newtown and Violence–No Easy Answers.
 In that sense, I completely agree with Lende’s comment, that his post is timely, jargon-free, and direct.
-It addresses the medium-term and long-term conditions of possibility regarding issues of violence in the U.S.
+It addresses the medium-term and long-term conditions of possibility regarding issues of violence in the United States.

 However, I should address what Lende terms our fundamental difference: “It’s about violence, not about guns, not about mental health.
 That’s the main message of my piece.
 In that sense, I don’t think it’s that complicated.
 We have a violence problem in the United States.
 That problem comes at the intersection of social, economic, and behavioral issues.
 Anthropologists are really good at analyzing those things.
 Taking away all the guns won’t change the underlying problem.”

 I am not so sure.
 Put most baldly, the idea that taking away all the guns won’t change the problem is potentially an NRA talking point.
-Second, it makes it seem that we in the U.S. are fundamentally incapable of doing what other countries have done through gun control.
+Second, it makes it seem that we in the United States are fundamentally incapable of doing what other countries have done through gun control.
 Finally, and most importantly, I do not think it has empirical support.
 Lende provides a link to The Simple Truth about Gun Control by Adam Gopnik which puts all these issues together:

 So don’t listen to those who, seeing twenty dead six- and seven-year-olds in ten minutes, their bodies riddled with bullets designed to rip apart bone and organ, say that this is impossibly hard, or even particularly complex, problem.
 It’s a very easy one.
 Summoning the political will to make it happen may be hard.
 But there’s no doubt or ambiguity about what needs to be done, nor that, if it is done, it will work.
 One would have to believe that Americans are somehow uniquely evil or depraved to think that the same forces that work on the rest of the planet won’t work here.
 It’s always hard to summon up political will for change, no matter how beneficial the change may obviously be.
 Summoning the political will to make automobiles safe was difficult; so was summoning the political will to limit and then effectively ban cigarettes from public places.
 At some point, we will become a gun-safe, and then a gun-sane, and finally a gun-free society.
 It’s closer than you think. . . .